jverzani/PolynomialZeros.jl/README.md

-This package provides the method `poly_roots` to find roots of univariate polynomial functions over the complex numbers, the real numbers, the rationals, the integers, and $Z_p$.
-(A "root" is the name for a "zero" of a polynomial.)
-The package takes advantage of many other root-finding packages for polynomials within Julia (e.g., `PolynomialRoots` for numeric solutions over the complex numbers and `PolynomialFactors` or exact solutions over the intergers).
+This package provides the method `poly_roots` to find roots of univariate polynomial functions over the complex numbers, the real numbers, the rationals, the integers, or Z_p.
+(A "root" is the name for a "zero" of a polynomial function.)
+The package takes advantage of other root-finding packages for polynomials within Julia (e.g., `PolynomialRoots` for numeric solutions over the complex numbers and `PolynomialFactors` for exact solutions over the rationals and integers).

 The basic interface is